-Topological characteristics of three-dimensional digital solid body models in the study are defined with the same mathematical apparatus as in [3].
+Topological Characteristics of three-dimensional digital solid body models in the study are defined with the same mathematical apparatus as in [3].
 These models represent ordered sets of elementary cubes - cubic complexes.
-The solid bodies are not-topologically equivalent if their Betti numbers b_0 , b_1 and b_2 are different.
-The meanings of these topological characteristics are follows:
+Observed solid bodies are considered topologically equivalent if their topological characteristics are the same.
+The Betti numbers b_0 , b_1 and b_2 are used as such topological characteristics.